theodoreyong9/AIWA/README.md

 The project separates replicated history, deterministic state materialization, economics, conservation, identity, transport, third-party modules, contracts, presentation, and AI assistance so that each can be analyzed without silently treating one layer as another.

+The event DAG and its deterministic materialization (`A = G(H_d, θ)`, §7) answer *how* state is computed from history.
+They do not, by themselves, answer *why* the resulting coordination can be trusted.
+That rests on a combination of five real, separately-testable mechanisms — identity (an external, irreversible Genesis Commitment, §15), authenticated per-domain history (signed, causally chained, rate-bounded by real sequential compute cost, §10), cross-referenced observation (a mandatory, signed, per-tick reception commitment, checked entirely by recomputation, §11), causal ordering (free from the DAG's own structure), and the Genesis Commitment itself.
+No single one of these establishes AIWA's coordination properties alone.
+Their combination does not prove that two identities belong to two distinct real-world actors — no purely relational or economic mechanism can — but it raises the cost of sustaining a fabricated, mutually-consistent cluster of colluding identities from a one-time expense to a continuous, compounding one. §11 states precisely what this does and does not establish.

 ---

 ## Table of Contents